-violence, and interference by the military (see p.11-14 of History and Myth).
+violence, and interference by the military (see History and Myth).
 Meanwhile, poverty, rising inequality, and pervasive gang violence further hindered social and political progress and democratic stability.
 Even so, successive governments have sought to strengthen Honduras' democratic institutions, rule of law, and the economy, while combatting organized crime and the country's endemic poverty.

-While numerous political groups are active, 2 large and historically influential parties contend for power: the Liberal Party (Partido Liberal, or PL) and the more conservative National Party (Partido Nacional, or PN).
-Since 1982, Honduras has had 6 Presidents representing PL, while 4, including former President Hernández, have been members of PN.
+While numerous political groups are active, two large and historically influential parties contend for power: the Liberal Party (Partido Liberal, or PL) and the more conservative National Party (Partido Nacional, or PN).
+Since 1982, Honduras has had six Presidents representing PL, while four, including former President Hernández, have been members of PN.

 Former President Hernández's tenure was tumultuous.
-In 2015, he became embroiled in a corruption scandal related to his 2013 campaign (see p.
-14 of History and Myth).
+In 2015, he became embroiled in a corruption scandal related to his 2013 campaign (see History and Myth).
 That same year, allies of his administration successfully persuaded the Supreme Court to abolish a law prohibiting Presidents from seeking reelection, allowing Hernández to participate in the 2017 race.

-Hernández's main challenger that year was Salvador Nasralla of the opposition Alliance coalition comprising several smaller parties. leftist Initial results favored Nasralla announcements concerning the official tally ceased for more than a day.
+Hernández's main challenger that year was Salvador Nasralla of the opposition Alliance coalition comprising several smaller Initial results leftist parties. favored Nasralla announcements concerning the official tally ceased for more than a day.
 When communications resumed, the electoral commission proclaimed Hernández's victory.
 Protests formed immediately, and some 20 people died in subsequent demonstrations.
 Yielding to pressure, the electoral commission held a recount in a few precincts, then announced official results giving Hernández the victory.
 While some international observers found no voting irregularities, others condemned the results and called for new elections.
-Nevertheless.
-Hernández was sworn in for a second term in early 2018.
+Nevertheless, Hernández was sworn in for a second term in early 2018.